 - Best Area To Stay First Time: Gion for the history

-- Ideal Trip Length: 4–6 days for that sweat spot
+- Ideal Trip Length: 4 to 6 days for that sweet spot

-- Best Seasons: late March–early April for cherry blossoms, mid–late November for fall foliage
+- Best Seasons: late March through early April for cherry blossoms, mid to late November for fall foliage

-- Getting Around: walk + buses which come more than trains.
+- Getting Around: walk + buses (buses come more frequently than trains in most areas).
 Intercity trains for day trips

 - Crowd Rule: be there before 9am or accept chaos